kobi-2/RASA-ChatBot/README.md

 There is another file (in /data/ directory) called **rules.yml**, which specifies rules to follow the conversation path no matter what the previous conversation was, such as, the assistant will say goodbye every time the user says goodbye.

+We have created a custom scenario in this chatbot and data for that.
+The details are in [this section](#customizing-training-data)

 ## Chat